-Please Note: The Vermont DMV must verify your Social Security Number (SSN).
-If you are a temporary foreign national not authorized for employment, you are required to present documentation from Social Security Administration (SSA) verifying you are not eligible for a SSN.
-To obtain this documentation, you must first make an appointment with the International Student Coordinator in the Norwich University International Center to request a letter for the SSA.
+To obtain this documentation, you must first make an appointment with the outreach coordinator in Norwich University’s International Center to request a letter for the SSA.
 Once you have this letter, you must visit the SSA to obtain the proper documentation for the DMV.
 The closes SSA location is also in Montpelier, Vermont.
 For location and hours, please visit https://secure.ssa.gov/ICON/main.jsp and input your zip code.

-Additional information regarding obtaining a Vermont State Driver’s License:
+Additional information for obtaining a Vermont driver’s license:

 - Montpelier DMV location and hours: http://dmv.vermont.gov/locations/Montpelier

-- Please read this information for Students Who Are Non-U.S. Citizens Applying for Vermont Driver Licenses
+- Please read this information for students who are non-U.S. citizens applying for Vermont driver’s licenses

-- If you need to complete a driver’s education course, a list of driver training schools can be found at http://dmv.vermont.gov/safety/training/drivers.
-Information on how to make an appointment at a local VT DMV office can be found at http://dmv.vermont.gov/licenses/drivers/2085
+- If you need to complete a driver’s education course, a list of driver training schools is at http://dmv.vermont.gov/safety/training/drivers.
+Information on how to make an appointment at a local VT DMV office is at http://dmv.vermont.gov/licenses/drivers/2085

-- Vermont State licensing requirements can be found on-line at http://dmv.vermont.gov/licenses/drivers/requirements/identity#Lawful
+- Vermont state licensing requirements is online at http://dmv.vermont.gov/licenses/drivers/requirements/identity#Lawful

 - Proof of identity is required and shall be one primary document and one secondary document.
-A list of documents accepted as proof of your identity can be found at http://dmv.vermont.gov/licenses/drivers/requirements/identity
+A list of documents accepted as proof of your identity is at http://dmv.vermont.gov/licenses/drivers/requirements/identity

 Social Security Number